deltachat/deltachat-pages/en/help.md

   uses.
 - Delta Chat can e2e-encrypt through any e-mail provider with any [Autocrypt-enabled e-mail app](https://autocrypt.org/dev-status.html).
+- Users who pay for Protonmail Desktop might be able to use the IMAP Bridge for Delta Chat over Protonmail.
+We can not test nor support this feature.
+Check out our [provider page](https://providers.delta.chat/protonmail) for more information.

 ### I'm interested in the technical details.
 Can you tell me more?